lifewawj/readme-generator/README.md

 # Professional README Generator

   ## Description
   a simple tool to help users generate a README as quickly as possible for their projects!
+Allowing users to devote more time into developing their projects.

   ## Table of Contents
   - [Installation](#installation)